-To reduce the return rate after a successful sale, we also recommend that you can create a size chart with unit conversion to make your customers pick the unit they are most comfortable to think in to make a purchase decision.
+To reduce the return rate after a successful sale, we also recommend that you can create a size chart with unit conversion to make your customers pick the unit they are most comfortable thinking about to make a purchase decision.

 Or use Kiwi Sizing AI Size Recommender as a size chart tool.
-It will recommend the most suitable size of products for customers to reduce return rate, help you decrease the cost of the return, and to create a positive cycle of your e-commerce business.
+It will recommend the most suitable size of products for customers to reduce the return rate, help you decrease the cost of the return, and to create a positive cycle for your e-commerce business.

 “The best size chart I have seen on Shopify and the impeccable service will not disappoint you!” – Zee Abayas